stikkireddy/react-azure-databricks-auth-example/README.md

 The app additionally has a background setInterval ref to validate the session every N seconds.
 It makes an api call POST /validate-session which ships the cookies over and then the backend converts the cookie to a decoded jwt and sees if it can refresh the token.
 You can modify this to be in magnitude of minutes.
+To configure the React client to validate session every so often you can modify this in the React code.
+VITE_SESSION_VALIDATION_INTERVAL.

+To modify the backend on how many seconds before expire to refresh token you can modify the config in the .env file.
 You can modify this on the Fastapi server: REFRESH_TOKEN_WITHIN_N_SECONDS.

+All cookies have expiry of 1 hr other than the oauth_challenge_cfg which is 60 seconds.

 ## How to run